abdullansari/Remote-File-Management-Protocol/README.md

 A remote file management system is crucial for client-server communications.
 Why is it crucial?
 Well that is because it: centralizes data access and storage, oversees access control, maintains security, and oganizes files to make a structured storage and facilitate retrieval.

 The Remote File Management Protocol (RFMP) provides the same services but in a more simplified manner.
-It has three phases: setup, operation, and closing phase.
+It has three phases: _setup_, _operation_, and _closing phase_.

 ![filetransfer](https://github.com/user-attachments/assets/b1c5b520-e6e4-43b4-b606-85c9ec80cdc2)
 _Source: Pinterest._